river in a wood using visual effects

 To access this enhanced credit, the project must meet the following criteria:

-1. UK Production Company: The project must be led by a UK company.
+1. UK Production Company: The project must be produced by a UK-registered company.

-2. British Certification: The project must be certified as culturally British by the British Film Institute (BFI)
+2. British Certification: The production must pass the cultural test and receive certification from the British Film Institute (BFI)

 3. Work Location: The VFX work must be carried out by staff physically based in the UK.